Fearinn/foolsMate/README.md

 - Battle Pass season and its rewards;
 - Players' profiles and stats;
 - Avatar items, role icons and roles with filters and pagination;
-- Favorite avatar items.
+- Sharable favorite avatar items and role icons.

 ## :hammer: Planned improvements

-- Pages for clan info;
+- Clans page;
 - Players comparison;
-- Dark theme.
+- Dark theme;
+- Live info, such as quests and offers.

 ## :handshake: How to help?